 When you pick this property, you will get directly to its settings.

-Status indicator — a small icon at the top of the error stripe — shows the status of the code inspection in the file.
-When you hover the mouse cursor over it, the indicator shows the total number of errors and warnings in the current file.
+Status indicator— by default, is shown as widget with number of issues in the top-right corner of the editor, or in the Compact View mode, as an icon at the top of the error stripe.
+It shows the status of the code inspection in the current file .
+When you click it in the compact view mode a popup appears to show the total number of errors and warnings in the current file .

 Meanings of status indicator icons

 Status Indicator can have different icons with the following meanings:

 |Whenever you see a red marker, it means that the file contains errors that would either prevent the project from compiling or lead to exceptions in runtime, unless Treat warnings as errors is enabled in project properties.|

 |A yellow marker means that there are some warnings, but no errors that would prevent the project from compiling.|

 |A green marker means that your code doesn't contain errors or warnings, but there still can be code issues with minor severity levels (Suggestion or Hint).|